Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Introduction

-describing the pressure fluctuation $p(t,x)$, where $\alpha>0$ is the damping coefficient and $\b>0$ is the nonlinearity coefficient which arises from the equation of state for the density in terms of the pressure
+describing the pressure fluctuation $p(t,x)$, where $\alpha>0$ is the damping coefficient and $\b>0$ is the nonlinearity coefficient which arises from the equation of state for the density $\rho(t,x)$ in terms of the pressure

-For simplicity, units will be chosen so that the sound speed (in the linearized approximation) is $c=1$ hereafter.
-Note that Westervelt's equation can be written more succinctly as
+For mathematical convenience, units will be chosen so that the sound speed (in the linearized approximation) is $c=1$ hereafter.
+Note that equation \eqref{model} can be written more succinctly as

+Symmetries and conservation laws are intrinsic, fundamental aspects of wave equations.
+Their existence is not precluded by dissipative and nonlinear effects.
+For instance, since $t$ and $x$ do not appear explicitly in the dissipative Westervelt equation \eqref{Weqn}, this gives rise to time-translation and space-translation symmetries, which imply the existence of travelling waves; and since this equation has a second-order divergence form in $t$ and $x$ derivatives, it automatically possesses a conserved mass and a conserved center of mass, holding for all solutions.
+Uncovering a richer structure of explicit symmetries and conservation laws in a given wave equation typically leads to numerous useful developments concerning solutions and their properties.

-Symmetries and conservation laws are intrinsic, fundamental aspects of nonlinear wave equations.
-The present work is devoted to illustrating their use for numerous purposes, specifically: \begin{itemize} \item conserved integrals; \item mapping solutions to other solutions; \item potential systems yielding hidden symmetries and nonlocal conservation laws; \item mapping of Westervelt's equation in the undamped case into a linear wave equation; \item hidden variational structures, including a Lagrangian and a Hamiltonian; \item a recursion operator and a Noether operator; \item contact symmetries; higher-order symmetries and conservation laws. \end{itemize} Symmetry multi-reduction and exact group-invariant solutions, which is another main use of symmetries, will be pursued in separate work \cite{groupinvsolns}.
+The present work is devoted to illustrating some of these developments for the dissipative Westervelt equation \eqref{Weqn}, specifically: \begin{itemize} \item new conserved integrals; \item potential systems yielding hidden symmetries and nonlocal conservation laws; \item mapping of Westervelt's equation in the undamped case into a linear equation; \item hidden variational structures, including a Lagrangian and a Hamiltonian; \item a recursion operator and a Noether operator; \item contact symmetries; higher-order symmetries and higher-order conservation laws. \end{itemize} Symmetry multi-reduction and exact group-invariant solutions, as well as mapping solutions to other solutions, which are additional main uses of symmetries, will be pursued in separate work.

-In section~\ref{sec:symms.conslaws}, first the Lie point symmetries of Westervelt's equation are determined.
-Since this equation does not have a local Lagrangian formulation in terms of the physical variable $p$, Noether's theorem is inapplicable and instead its modern generalization using multipliers is employed next to determine the low-order conservation laws of Westervelt's equation.
+In section~\ref{sec:symms.conslaws}, the Lie point symmetries of the dissipative Westervelt equation are determined.
+Since this equation does not have a local Lagrangian formulation in terms of the given variable $p$, Noether's theorem is inapplicable and instead its modern generalization using multipliers is employed to determine the low-order conservation laws.
 These conservation laws yield five conserved integrals: four of them are related to the net mass displaced by a sound wave; the fifth one turns out to be part of a hierarchy of higher order conservation laws, which are not directly related to kinematic conserved quantities.